Focus and Scope

 - The Reviewers should maintain the confidentiality of manuscripts, which they are invited to review.

-- The Reviewers should provide comments in time that will help editors to make decision on the submitted manuscript to be published or not.
+- The Reviewers should provide comments in time that will help editors to make a decision on the submitted manuscript to be published or not.

 - The Reviewers are bound to treat the manuscript received for peer reviewing as confidential, and must not use the information obtained through peer review for personal advantage.